 - the application of corpus & computational methods in the social sciences and humanities.

 This site is built with r::blogdown and Hugo, and deployed with Netlify.
-All code presented on this site is meant to be fully reproducible.
-In this vein, all data sources utilized are available via public APIs or Git Hub.
+All R code presented on this site is meant to be fully reproducible.
+In this vein, all data sources utilized here are freely available.
+Check out R-bloggers for additonal R resources.

 I live in Albuquerque, New Mexico, and mostly just bicycle about.